-Blood sugar is removed from the body through the urine.
-When there is excess blood sugar, the rate of urination increases, which can cause dehydration and dry skin.
+Blood sugar leaves the body through the urine.
+When there is too much blood sugar, a person will urinate more.
+This can result in dehydration and dry skin.

-High blood sugar levels can also lead to inflammation, which over time dulls or overstimulates the immune response.
+High blood sugar levels can also lead to inflammation.
+Over time, this can dull or overstimulates the immune response.

-While most skin complications associated with diabetes are harmless, the symptoms of some can be painful, persistent, and they may require medical attention.
+Most diabetes-related skin complications are harmless, but some can result in painful and persistent symptoms, and they may require medical attention.

-The best and easiest treatment option for most diabetes-related skin conditions is managing blood sugar levels.
-In severe cases, however, oral steroids or medicated creams may be used.
+The most effective treatment option for many diabetes-related skin conditions is effective blood sugar management.
+In severe cases, however, a doctor may prescribe oral steroids, medicated creams, or another treatment.

-Common skin conditions associated with type 2 diabetes include the following:
+This article looks at some common skin conditions associated with type 2 diabetes.

-This condition is marked by a darkened band of velvety skin, especially in the folds near the groin, back of the neck, or armpits.
-Lesions can be a sign of prediabetes.
+Acanthosis nigricans features a darkened band of thickened, velvety skin, especially in the folds near the groin, back of the neck, or armpits.

 Psoriasis is a chronic autoimmune disease that causes itchy, scaly patches on the skin.